CloudLabsAI-Azure/Modernize-Your-Data-Estate-with-Microsoft-Fabric-and-Azure-Databricks/exercise1.md

 8. Replace the existing prompt by entering the following **prompt** in the textbox and click on **Send** icon.

    ```
-   Source connection of "copy0" (Copy) is lakehouse;
+   Source connection of "CopyDataActivity" (Copy) is lakehouse;
-   Destination connection of "copy0" (Copy) is lakehouse
+   Destination connection of "CopyDataActivity" (Copy) is lakehouse
    ```

    ![task_1.4.15.png](media/labMedia/task_1.4.15.png)